lpassig/AzureSpokeBlueprint/README.md

 ### Configuration of the following Security Settings:

 ### Highlights:
 - Cross Subscription aware:
-- Cross Subscription VNet Peering to the HUB
+  - Cross Subscription VNet Peering for advanced Hub-Spoke scenarios
-- Create a connection to a central Log Analytics workspace to store ```Activity Logs``` and ```Security Center Data Collection Logs```
+  - Cross Subscription connection to a central Log Analytics workspace to store ```Activity Logs``` and ```Security Center Data Collection Logs```
 - Roll out of Azure Resource Optimization (ARO) Toolkit in Azure Automation (Developed by CSEO)
-- Deploy all agents for Logging and monitoring that are available
+- Deploy all available agents for Logging and Monitoring
--

 ## Prerequisites
 - An Azure ```Hub-Subscription``` that hosts the a Hub-VNet and a region central Log Analytics workspace